nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Deleting a task

-1. Deleting a task while all tasks are being shown from the task page.
+1. Deleting a task while all tasks are being shown from the Task Page.
 At least 1 task exists in the list.

     1. Test case: `delete task 1`<br>
        Expected: First task is deleted from the list.
 Details of the deleted task shown in the log box.